ACT

 What is Acceptance and Commitment Therapy?

-How does Acceptance and Commitment Therapy (ACT) work?
+So how does Acceptance and Commitment Therapy (ACT) work?
 ACT utilizes a mixture of metaphors, experiential exercises, and mindfulness practice to begin seeing our reality for what it is.
 If how you’re thinking about the problem is actually THE problem, more thinking about it ain’t going to fix it.
 It’s like if you’re trying to put two pieces of wood together and all you have is a saw.
 Your boards are going to keep getting shorter and shorter and you’ll get more and more frustrated as you try to find creative ways to saw faster, better, and at different angles even as the sawdust coats your protective lenses and the wood disappears from before your very eyes.

 ACT does not focus on reducing symptoms such as anxiety, depression, or pornography viewing.
 What?
 How can a treatment that doesn’t focus on controlling symptoms lead to such a drastic reduction of symptoms?
 That’s an excellent question, I’m glad you asked!
 ACT focuses more on living your life in the present moment consistent with what you value most.